sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/pages/team.md

   prevent_click: false

 intro:
-  enabled: false
+  enabled: true
   align: left
   image: false
-  heading: "We are a full service digital agency"
+  heading: "We are a technology startup in the smart metering space"
-  sub_heading: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut eget sapien in elit semper accumsan.
-Pellentesque accumsan ut tortor eu varius.
-Sed id tincidunt massa, ut egestas orci."
+  sub_heading: "We are Dedicated to Empower Businesses to Excel in Achieving Sustainability Targets."
   buttons:
     enabled: false
     list: